 The company will make a core contribution equal to 4 percent of each participant's compensation.
 This core contribution will be made on a quarterly basis.
-This was a new contribution starting in 2012, with an effective date of January 1, 2012 for new employees starting after that date and September 1, 2012 for existing employees.

 Investment Options

 Participants have the ability to direct the investment of their salary deferral and employer matching contributions into any or all of the investment options offered by the Plan, which currently include the company's common stock, various mutual funds and collective trusts.
 All employer profit-sharing contributions are invested directly in the company's common stock on behalf of the participants.
 Participants may elect to immediately direct the investment of funds in their employer profit-sharing accounts into any or all of the investment options offered by the Plan.